A5H73Y/Parkour/docs/tutorials/parkour-level-ranks.md

 Parkour Level & Ranks
 ======

 A Player can be rewarded with levels _(ParkourLevels)_ which will unlock new Courses for them to join.
-An example could be 'course2' will be locked until they complete 'course1'.
 The ParkourLevel reward can either be an exact level, or an addition to their current level.
 For example, you can finish all the 'easy' Courses in any order before having enough levels to join the 'medium' Courses.
 The Player's ParkourLevel can never decrease, only increase or remain the same.

 ## Rewarding ParkourLevels